Healthcare & Health Insurance in Spain

 When we asked about emergency services, members in Spain wrote:

 "We are about one kilometer from our hospital “Vithas”.
 It is a very good private hospital.
 We received excellent care during our emergency visit last year.
 We were in and out under two hours, which is unheard of in the US.
-We would call our insurance Sanitas emergency line or dial 112 for emergency," remarked one member in Granada.
+We would call our insurance Sanitas emergency line or dial 112 for emergency," explained one expat in Granada.

 Will I need to travel to see a specialist?